fooberticus/TF2PlayerCheck/README.md

 ## Installation and Enabling TF2 Developer Console

-On Windows you can download a Zip or MSI installer from the releases section.
+On Windows you can download a Zip or MSI installer from the [releases page](https://github.com/fooberticus/TF2PlayerCheck/releases).
 Either install using the MSI, or unzip where you wish to install.
 Run the .exe and the program will start.
 These Windows distributions come with a Java Runtime Environment (JRE) included.

-On Linux you can download the .jar from the releases section and run it with `java -jar <name of .jar file>`.
+On Linux you can download the .jar from the releases page and run it with `java -jar <name of .jar file>`.
 Requires Java 25.

 If you're a Java developer, you can clone this git project and run `mvn exec:java` in the project root.
 Requires Java 25 and Maven 3.